tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storageservices/authorize-with-azure-active-directory.md

 ## Bearer Challenge

 Bearer challenge is part of OAuth protocol [RFC 6750](https://www.rfc-editor.org/rfc/rfc6750.txt) used for authority discovery.
-For anonymous requests, or requests with invalid OAuth bearer token, server will return status code 401 (Unauthorized) with identity provider information.
+For anonymous requests, or requests with invalid OAuth bearer token, server will return status code 401 (Unauthorized) with identity provider and resource information.
 Refer to [link](https://docs.microsoft.com/en-us/azure/storage/common/storage-auth-aad-app?toc=/azure/storage/blobs/toc.json#well-known-values-for-authentication-with-azure-ad) for how to use these values during authentication with Azure AD.

 > Azure Storage Blob and Queue services enable bearer challenge from 2019-12-12 API version.
 Azure Data Lake Storage Gen2 enables bearer challenge from 2017-11-09.

-Following is an example of an bearer challenge response when the client request does not include the bearer token in the anonymous download blob request:
+Following is an example of a bearer challenge response when the client request does not include the bearer token in the anonymous download blob request:

 ```http
 Request: